FBDev64/Homelab/README.md

 ## Hardware

-To have any information about Hardware, see [Hardware.md](Documentation/HARDWARE.md) From there, you could get information about Pi Zero W and Pico.
+To have any information about Hardware, see [Hardware.md](Documentation/HARDWARE.md).

 ## Software

 To have any information about Software, see [Pi.md](Documentation/Pi.md).

-To have No-Ip on boot, check [NoIp.md](./Documentation/NoIp.md).

 ## Contributing